How to make an origami Icosahedron from a single sheet of paper

 Designed by Jo Nakashima and Shuzo Fujimoto (original)

-Difficulty level: low intermediate
+Difficulty level: simple

 The original version by Shuzo Fujimoto